Les jardins d'Amandine

-From belay 12 rise walking along easy slopes and rocky steps towards right, reaching a wide grassy terrace (2600 mt.).
-Here the mighty Nort-East Face of Sommet Rouge is appearing!
+From the belay 12 rise walking along easy slopes and rocky steps towards right, reaching a wide grassy terrace (2600 m).
+Here it's appearing the mighty North-East Face of Sommet Rouge!
 Gourgeous!
 Turn to right, climbing an easy ridge leading to the summit signal.

 Descent - It’s possible to abseil the route, anyhow it’s heartily recommended to continue the ascent, reach the summit and descend along the Houerts Valley, doing the crossing of the mountain.
 The milieu is superb and the game is worth the candle!